Skip to content

 At the very beginning, I was using fairly shady software to find the BPM and I used to use the “glorious” old editor from Stepmania.

-It was only this year that I really started using ArrowVortex.
+It was only since 2020 that I really started using ArrowVortex.

 It took a long time.